 The Global State of Health & Wellbeing – Volume 2

-Every consumer group has its own nuanced needs and habits, and it is crucial for brands to tailor solutions and messaging to engage with them.
-For the fourth piece in our Consumer Deep Dive series, we examine Relaxed Cosmopolitans – who make up 16% of the global health-conscious consumers identified in our Consumer Segmentation Report.
+There is no one-size-fits-all approach to nutrition, so it is crucial for brands to tap into the nuanced needs and habits of consumer types to best engage with them.
+In the third article in our Consumer Deep Dive series, we explore Activity Seekers – who make up 14% of global health-conscious consumers identified in our Consumer Segmentation Report.

 Did You Know?